 Let’s go over the basics of how Turtl works.

-Sharing is done only on a board basis.
+Sharing is done only on a space basis.
 You cannot share single notes.
-You can, however, put a single note into a board and share that board.
+You can, however, put a single note into a space and share that space.

-Whenever you change data in your profile, the changed objects are encrypted, saved to local storage (IndexedDB), and the syncing system is notified of the change.
-All changed objects are saved in an outgoing syncing table, which the sync system periodically reads.
-If it finds changes, it sends them up to the Turtl API server, in order, using a bulk send (all items are sent at once).
+Whenever you change data in your profile, the changed objects are encrypted, saved to local storage, and the syncing system is notified of the change.
+All changed objects are saved in a local syncing table, which the sync system periodically reads.
+If it finds changes, it sends them up to the Turtl server, in order, using a bulk send (all items are sent at once).

 If at any point Turtl gets disconnected, it holds outgoing sync data indefinitely until it gets a connection.
 What this means is that after you log in (which requires a connection), you can operate completely in offline mode until you are connected again at which point all the changes you’ve made will be synced.